Skip to content

 Extracted frames saved as images

-The main advantage of using OpenCV is that it supports multiple video formats and provides advanced image-processing functions that you can use to modify the frame images on the fly.
-It processes one image at a time making it more memory efficient.
+The primary advantage of using OpenCV is that it supports multiple video formats and offers advanced image-processing functions that enable you to modify frame images on the fly.

-The time complexity is O(N) where N is the total number of frames and the space complexity is O(1).
+The time complexity is O(N), where N is the total number of frames, and the space complexity is O(1).

 Method 2: Using Moviepy